 2. Sculpture Trail, Forest of Dean

 Kick through the golden foliage as you spot art among the trees on the Forest of Dean Sculpture Trail.
 There are currently 17 sculptures to find along the 3.5 miles of the trail, created by different artists.
-It includes pieces that range from thought-provoking to awe-inspiring, including a huge stained glass window that hangs over the path and catches the forest light.
+It includes pieces that range from the thought-provoking to the awe-inspiring, including a huge stained-glass window that hangs over the path and catches the forest light.

 The free way-marked trail starts and ends at the rear of the Forestry Commission, Beechenhurst picnic site.